Six ISA myths debunked

 £10,000 in a cash ISA

 It’s completely up to you and your personal preference.

-But please remember that stocks and shares and any income derived from them can rise and fall in value.
+Please remember that stocks and shares and any income derived from them can rise and fall in value.
 You may not get back the full amount of your investment.

 Some accounts let you withdraw money as many times as you want.
-Other accounts are more ‘fixed’ and withdrawing your money could result in a penalty such as loss of interest.
-It’s important that you understand this aspect of an ISA before you commit to an account.
+Other accounts are more ‘fixed’.
+So withdrawing your money could result in a penalty, such as loss of interest.
+It’s important that you understand these differences before you commit to an account.

-- For example, you put £10,000 into a fixed cash ISA during the 2018/19 tax year.
+- For example, you put £10,000 into a fixed cash ISA during the 2020/21 tax year.
 You then decide to withdraw £5,000.
-Although you only have £5,000 remaining in the account you can only invest a further £10,000 during the 2018/19 tax year.
+Even though you only have £5,000 left in the account, you can only invest a further £10,000 during the 2020/21 tax year.

 Interested in opening a cash ISA?
 Take a look at our range today.View our cash ISAs

 This guide is intended as a summary only and does not constitute legal or financial advice given by Building Society.
 No reliance should be placed on this guide.
 We recommend that you seek independent legal advice and/or financial advice if you have any questions or queries.